ciena-blueplanet/pr-bumper/README.md

 In addition, `pre-release` tags on versions are supported, but only for the `patch` or `none` scope.
 When using `minor` or `major` with a `pre-release` tag, the `pre-release` tag will be cleared.

+**NOTE** `pr-bumper` never *introduces* a pre-release tag, it only supports an existing pre-release tag.
+If you want to use a pre-release tag, you'll need to add it manually to the `version` in your `package.json` as part of your PR, then `pr-bumper` will be able to do a `patch` bump to increment the last number in the pre-release for you.

 | Starting Version | Directive                 | Ending Version |
 | :--------------- | :------------------------ | :------------- |
 | 1.2.3            | `#none#`                  | 1.2.3          |